Goldziher/product-hound/README.md

     		"AZURE_API_KEY": "<API_KEY>",
     		"AzureWebJobsFeatureFlags": "EnableWorkerIndexing",
     		"AzureWebJobsStorage": "",

+    		"EBAY_ACCESS_TOKEN": "<EBAY_ACCESS_TOKEN>",
+    		"EBAY_CAMPAIGN_ID": "<EBAY_CAMPAIGN_ID>",
-    		"FUNCTIONS_WORKER_RUNTIME": "node"
+    		"FUNCTIONS_WORKER_RUNTIME": "node",
+    		"NODE_ENV": "development",

+    		"WHATSAPP_ACCESS_TOKEN": "<WHATSAPP_ACCESS_TOKEN>",
+    		"WHATSAPP_PHONE_NUMBER_ID": "<WHATSAPP_PHONE_NUMBER_ID>"
     	}
     }
     ```

-    You will need to replace the value for `<API_KEY>` with a value from the [Azure Portal resource page](https://portal.azure.com/#@tombasemind.onmicrosoft.com/resource/subscriptions/ed7f0a74-b478-49cd-bbc6-25f24f441e2f/resourceGroups/chatbot/providers/Microsoft.CognitiveServices/accounts/basemind-bot/overview).
+    - You will need to replace the value for `<API_KEY>` with a value from the [Azure Portal resource page](https://portal.azure.com/#@tombasemind.onmicrosoft.com/resource/subscriptions/ed7f0a74-b478-49cd-bbc6-25f24f441e2f/resourceGroups/chatbot/providers/Microsoft.CognitiveServices/accounts/basemind-bot/overview).
+    - You will need to replace the value for `<EBAY_ACCESS_TOKEN>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/accountSettings/mp-wsapi-flow.ihtml?execution=e3s2).
+    - You will need to replace the value for `<EBAY_CAMPAIGN_ID>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/ads/view-flexi-flow.ihtml?execution=e1s1).
+    - You will need to replace the value for `<WHATSAPP_ACCESS_TOKEN>` with a value from the [Whatsapp Console](https://developers.facebook.com/apps/1298514190843491/whatsapp-business/wa-dev-console/?business_id=403861875376645).
+    - You will need to replace the value for `<WHATSAPP_PHONE_NUMBER_ID>` with a value from the [Whatsapp Console](https://developers.facebook.com/apps/1298514190843491/whatsapp-business/wa-dev-console/?business_id=403861875376645).

+    Note: the WhatsApp token is a temporary token that needs to be regenerated every 24 hours.

 2. Make sure to use Node 20 (not 21+)!
 For example, use [NVM](https://github.com/nvm-sh/nvm) and do the following: